 But the right way is not to ask their respective managers to resolve it among themselves; it is better to check the following and avoid any ineffective solutions:

-The conflict among the employees of two different teams but the same department can be solved in the way mentioned in “internal conflict” section above or by practising team-exchange programmes so that the employees get to know each other, which will help in clearing the matter more efficiently.
+The conflict among the employees of two different teams but the same department can be solved in the way mentioned in the “internal conflict” section above or by practicing team-exchange programs so that the employees get to know each other, which will help in clearing the matter more efficiently.

 To resolve the conflict among the employees of two different departments can be resolved by efficient communication between their managers and the employees-in-question.
 This can also make use of a closed room, but their respective managers should not leave it at any point, to prevent heated arguments or unresolved conclusions.

-Conflicts are the primary reasons for lack of productivity among different departments, so make sure your organisation does not suffer from losses or inefficient outputs because of such disputes.
+Conflicts are the primary reasons for a lack of productivity among different departments, so make sure your organization does not suffer from losses or inefficient outputs because of such disputes.
 Rectify them right away!

 Health and safety of your employees should be on top of your priority list.
-This includes design & structure of the organisation, emergency exits & smoke alarms, precautions for harmful chemicals or any pungent smell-causing activities, make sure the structure is cleaned every day, hiring pest control services regularly and much more.
+This includes the design & structure of the organization, emergency exits & smoke alarms, precautions for harmful chemicals or any pungent smell-causing activities, make sure the structure is cleaned every day, hiring pest control services regularly, and much more.

-The employees might have specific concerns regarding behaviour/habit of some other employee or any structural issue, so do you know how to deal with that?
+The employees might have specific concerns regarding the behavior/habit of some other employee or any structural issue, so do you know how to deal with that?

-The following are three rare examples which can help you understand such situations better:
+The following are three rare examples of workplace issues which can help you understand such situations better:

-A) Smoking or unhygienic habits of an employee
+1. Smoking or Unhygienic Habits of an Employee

-Many employees have the habit of smoking inside their office premises or habits like not taking a bath regularly, not wearing clean clothes or having a foul body odour.
+Many employees have the habit of smoking inside their office premises or habits like not taking a bath regularly, not wearing clean clothes, or having a foul body odor.

 If other employees are facing issues because of that particular employee, then do you know how to take care of the situation?
 He might get offended if others tell him of the situation, so is talking face-to-face right away the best solution?